cocos-creator/docs-3d-deprecated/en/concepts/scene/skybox.md

 After completing the above steps, you should be able to see the newly replaced environment map in the editor scene.

-## Confirm the parameter of SkyIllum
+## Confirm setting the SkyIllum parameter
-If the skybox didn't show in the scene editor after you completing the previous step, then it is highly likely that the SkyIllum parameter setting is too low.
-Check the parameter of `ambient -> SkyIllum` in the inspector of scene node.
-Generally speaking, if SkyIllum <300, the sky box texture is not very visible.
-SkyIllum = 5000 is probably the light intensity of the moon night.
-For the newly created Cocos Creator 3D project, the default SkyIllum = 20000.
+If the skybox doesn't show in the __Scene Editor__ after completing the previous step, it is highly likely that the SkyIllum parameter setting is too low.
+Check the parameter of `ambient -> SkyIllum` in the __Inspector Panel__ of the scene node.
+Generally speaking, if SkyIllum < 300, the skybox texture is not very visible.
+SkyIllum is 5000 is probably the light intensity of the moon at night.
+For a newly created __Cocos Creator 3D__ project, the default SkyIllum is 20000.

 ## Modify the Clear Flag of Camera
-After completing the above steps, although the skybox can be displayed correctly in the scene editor, it is still not visible when running.
-At this time, you need to modify the Clear Flag of Camera to SKYBOX, as shown below
+After completing the above steps, although the skybox can be displayed correctly in the __Scene Editor__, it is still not visible when running.
+At this time, you need to modify the __Clear Flag__ of __Camera__ to `SKYBOX`, as shown below

 ![change Clear Flag of Camera to SKYBOX](skybox/SkyboxCamera.jpg)

-This completes all the steps of setting the skybox in Cocos Creator 3D.

 ## Skybox panel